San Francisco Pedestrian Accident Lawyers

 Our client was the victim of a rear-end accident who was left injured and severely in pain.
 Arash Law was able to outshine other injury law firms when he searched online, and thankfully we were able to handle everything for our client from A to Z — All that he had to do was ask and focus on his recovery.
 Our client’s life has changed forever, and the compensation received for the pain and suffering has opened paths for new lifelong opportunities.

-There are certain compensable damages that can be recovered after a pedestrian accident.
+There are specific types of compensable damages.
 You should be aware of all the potential damages you may be entitled to after an accident.
-There are generally two categories of damage that a pedestrian can recover after an accident- economic and non-economic damages.
+There are generally two categories of damage that a pedestrian can pursue after an accident — economic and non-economic damages.

 Economic Damages

-Economic damage is the physical and tangible losses an accident victim suffers because of a crash.
+Economic damages are the physical and tangible losses an accident victim suffers because of a crash.
 These losses are usually easy to spot.
-Despite the ease at which many victims can describe the injuries, an experienced attorney can get the money you deserve by helping you prove that you suffered from economic damages.
+Although many victims can easily describe their injuries, an experienced attorney can assist in proving that you have suffered economic damages.
 Examples of economic damages include the following:

-• The cost of long-term care and medical, rehabilitative care, or medical equipment
+• The cost of medical treatment, long-term or rehabilitative care, or medical equipment.

 Non-Economic Damages

-Non-economic damage includes intangible losses, and these losses are usually more difficult to prove in most cases.
+Non-economic damages include intangible losses, and these losses are usually more difficult to prove in most cases.
 They include what you cannot see.
 Examples of non-economic damages include the following:

 • Reduced quality of life